 A well-prepared staff:

-All staff members are fully vaccinated against Covid-19.
+All staff members are fully vaccinated and boosted against Covid-19.

 Allergies to bees or foods must be indicated on the application.

 Please supply an EpiPen if you usually carry one.
 It must be in the original packaging, including a signed note from your doctor.
 If your child needs medication(also in original package with signed doctor’s note) during the camp day, indicate whether it requires refrigeration and make sure we know when and how much to administer.

 No medication of any kind will be given to your child without your expressed permission and the signed doctor’s note.
 These are DC regs which we we must follow.

 Please keep sick children home.
 Camp should be fun, not something to endure.

 Due to the prevalence of nut allergies, we allow no nuts in any product on the premises.
 Please make sure all parts of the lunch are nut-free.
 Check those snack bars.
 Keep the pesto at home if it is made with pine nuts.
 (Depressing, isn’t it.)

 If your child has serious allergies, please look over our snack choices and tell us which are safe for your child.
 You may send or request that we purchase brands of crackers that are safe for your child.
 We’ll work with you to ensure an allergy event free day.

 We can provide a Kosher snack: If you would like your child to follow Kosher guidelines for snack and lunch, please give us instructions.